 A.P.
 Anderson Award

-for Outstanding Contributions to Literature and the Arts in Minnesota
+for Outstanding Contributions to Arts and Culture in Minnesota

 The annual award is named for Dr. Alexander P. Anderson, who invented the process for creating Quaker Puffed Rice and Puffed Wheat cereals.
 An educator, botanist, writer and naturalist, Anderson built the Tower View Estate, which today is stewarded by the Anderson Center who operates the historic site as a hub to develop, foster and promote creative endeavors and the exchange of ideas.

-Watch for a save date soon for the June 2024 A.P.
-Anderson Gala, an annual signature event for the Anderson Center at Tower View.
+The A.P.
+Anderson Gala is an annual signature event for the Anderson Center at Tower View.
 Taking place outdoors on the Anderson Center’s Rooftop Deck, the Gala combines the A.P.
-Anderson Award ceremony program with a fundraising benefit for the venerable non-profit arts institution featuring a silent auction, wine raffle, live music, and a gourmet plated dinner.
+Anderson Award ceremony program with a fundraising benefit for the venerable non-profit arts institution featuring a silent auction, live music, and a gourmet plated dinner.

-The Anderson Center at Tower View in Red Wing, Minnesota, honors musician, composer, and educator Nirmala Rajasekar with the 2023 A.P.
-Anderson Award for her significant contributions to the cultural and artistic life of Minnesota.
-A public ceremony took place on Thursday, June 8, 2023 at 5:30 p.m.
+The Anderson Center at Tower View in Red Wing, Minnesota, will honor producer and documentary filmmaker Daniel Bergin with the 2024 A.P.
+Anderson Award for significant contributions to the cultural and artistic life of Minnesota during a public ceremony on Thursday, June 20, 2024 at 5:30 p.m.

-Past recipients include last year’s recipient, author Kao Kalia Yang, and choreographer/scholar Ananya Chatterjea, musician Butch Thompson, actor/director Lou Bellamy, sculptor/architect Siah Armajani, poets Robert Bly & William Duffy, sculptor Judy Onofrio, author Louise Erdrich, and storyteller Kevin Kling.
+Past recipients include last year’s recipient, composer, educator, and musician Nirmala Rajasekar, author Kao Kalia Yang, choreographer/scholar Ananya Chatterjea, musician Butch Thompson, actor/director Lou Bellamy, sculptor/architect Siah Armajani, poets Robert Bly & William Duffy, sculptor Judy Onofrio, author Louise Erdrich, and storyteller Kevin Kling.

 AP Anderson Award 2018